less than

 That's why it's worth checking which professionals your insurer has agreements with.

-If you get treatment from people on your insurer's medical professionals list, you can expect to pay lower -- or sometimes even zero -- gap fees.
+If you opt to get your treatment from specialists and doctors on your insurer's medical professionals list, you can expect to pay lower – or sometimes even zero – gap fees.

-Here's an example of how it works.
-Let's say you require surgery for a hip problem that's slowly getting worse.
+Let's say you need hip surgery for problem that's slowly getting worse.

 You're booked in with a specialist surgeon, and you expect both Medicare and your private health insurance to cover most of your expenses.